SDA-SE/sda-dropwizard-commons/sda-commons-server-hibernate/README.md

 The database connection is configured in the `config.yaml` of the application.
 It uses the format of [Dropwizard Hibernate](https://www.dropwizard.io/1.3.5/docs/manual/hibernate.html).
 Defaults are defined for PostgreSQL.
 The default PostgreSQL schema is `public`.
+The key (_database_ in the examples) depends on the applications configuration class.

 Example config for **production**:
 ```yaml